International financial centres (IFCs) are jurisdictions that facilitate the international flow of capital.

 What countries are IFCs?

-Most IFCs are small, although countries like the United Kingdom and the Netherlands prove they aren’t necessarily.
-However, small countries have an inherent incentive to be open, tax-neutral, and focused on trade in services, while islands are more likely to be globalised and use both English common law and the English language.
-As a result, many such jurisdictions are British Overseas Territories or Crown Dependencies: a situation that offers benefits to the IFC and the United Kingdom.
+Most IFCs are small, although the United Kingdom and the Netherlands prove they aren’t necessarily.
+However, small territories are more likely to be open, tax-neutral, and geared towards commercial rather than retail customers.
+As a result, many IFCs are British Overseas Territories or Crown Dependencies: a situation that offers benefits to the IFC and the United Kingdom.